 The Claude V. Marchbanks Endowed Scholarship - The endowed fund was established in 1989 by 1979 alumnus and former trustee Dr. Claude V. Marchbanks.
 The fund shall provide assistance to a student with financial need.

-The Frances Tobiola Martin Memorial Scholarship - This fund was created in 1995 to provide scholarships for students entering Limestone College as freshmen with demonstrated financial need.
+The Frances Tobiola Martin Memorial Scholarship - This fund was created in 1995 to provide scholarships for students entering Limestone University as freshmen with demonstrated financial need.
 Mrs. Martin graduated from Limestone in 1933.

 The Nancy Spencer Mathis Christian Education Endowed Scholarship Fund – This scholarship was given in honor of Nancy Spencer Mathis by her husband, Roy Mathis.
 The endowed fund will provide a scholarship annually to a student involved in the Christian Education and Leadership Program.